 Here is a table showing what the odds of winning the lotteries are, which confirms that it was mere luck for the youngest lotto winners in South Africa as well as around the world.

 Some of the youngest lotto winners around the world in history

 The age for buying a lotto ticket is a bit different in overseas countries.
-Although you have to be 18 years old to bet on a lottery you can buy a ticket when you are 16 years old.
+Although you have to be 18 years old to bet on a lottery, you can buy a ticket when you are 16 years old.

-In 2012, the 18-year-old Robert Salo was the youngest winner of Win for Life.
+In 2012, the 18-year-old Robert Salo was the youngest winner of Win for Life also known as Cash4Life.
 Just one week before his graduation, he bought a $2 ticket and won $1000 (approx. R14 100) a week, for the rest of his life.
-Instead of getting all his millions at once he will get a weekly payout.
-With his winnings, he planned to buy a new car and getting the college education he dreamed of.
+Instead of getting all his millions at once he will receive a weekly pay-out.
+At the time of his big win he planned to buy a new car and getting the college education he dreamed of.